shopware/shopware/src/Docs/Resources/current/2-internals/1-core/00-module/scheduled-tasks.md

         enable_admin_worker: false
 ```
 **Note:** This will disable the AdminWorker completely and you have to configure the cli-worker for scheduled tasks as well.

+The cli workers can be executed with the `messenger:consume` command.

+### Debugging scheduled tasks
+After the scheduled task is registered in the system, it can be debugged as follows:

+* Start the scheduled task runner in the shell: `php bin/console scheduled-task:run`.
+* Start the cli worker for the command queue: `php bin/console messenger:consume`

+All debug statements `(dump(), print_r(), ...)` now appear in the shell of the `messenger:consume` commands